$\mathcal{S}$-adic characterization of minimal dendric shifts: -adic characterization of minimal dendric shifts

 \begin{ex} The morphism $\beta$ of Example~\ref{Ex:image of graph} is a dendric return morphism such that $\cT^L(\beta) = \{\eps, 2\}$ and $\cA^L_{\beta, \eps} = \{0,1,2,3\}$, $\cA^L_{\beta, 2} = \{2, 3\}$.
 Thus the triplet $(\beta^L(G), \beta, G)$, where $G = G(\{0,1\},\{1,2,3\})$ is the graph of Example~\ref{Ex:image of graph} is left valid since both graphs are acyclic for the coloring and connected multi-cliques and $G$ contains the edge $(2, 3)$ \end{ex}

 We can deduce that a shift space is minimal dendric if and only if it has a primitive $S$-adic representation labeling an infinite path in the graphs built with the left (resp., right) valid triplets for dendric return morphisms.
+The details are not given here as the idea is the same as in the stronger version that we will prove.
+Indeed, instead of considering all the valid triplets, we can restrict ourselves to the case where the graphs are \emph{colored trees}, i.e. all the edges have a different color and the corresponding uncolored graph is a tree.

-We do not go into more details as we will prove that, instead of considering all the valid triplets, we can restrict ourselves to the case where the graphs are \emph{colored trees}, i.e. all the edges have a different color and the corresponding uncolored graph is a tree.
 Note that a colored tree is trivially acyclic for the coloring and connected.
-We will often say that the colored graph itself is a tree and assimilate the colored and the uncolored version.
+As we only work with multi-cliques, in what follows, any colored graph whose underlying graph is a tree is a colored tree.
+Conversely, an uncolored tree corresponds to a unique colored tree so we will make no distinction between the colored and the uncolored version.

 For two multi-graphs $G$ and $G'$ with colored edges, we say that $G$ is a subgraph of $G'$ if the uncolored version of $G$ is a subgraph of the uncolored version of $G'$ (but the colors might not coincide).